Egon Zehnder

 Egon Zehnder International Ltd. is a global management consulting and executive search firm.
 Egon Zehnder is the world's largest privately held executive search firm and the third largest executive search and talent strategy firm globally with an annual revenue of CHF 804 million.

 History

 The firm was founded in 1964 by Egon P.S.
-Zehnder (1930–2021) (a 1956 Harvard Business School graduate) and would later grow to having 68 offices in 40 countries.

-In 1992, The Wall Street Journal reported that Zehnder, who at the time was 62, had transitioned out of running the firm and that A. Daniel Meiland, who had been the firm's regional director for North America, would be named chairman of the executive committee and chief executive officer.
+Zehnder.
+In 1992, Zehnder, who at the time was 62, had transitioned out of running the firm and that A. Daniel Meiland, who had been the firm's regional director for North America, would be named chairman of the executive committee and chief executive officer.

-In 2000, The Wall Street Journal reported that Egon Zehnder International (as the company was called at the time) was the largest executive search firm in Europe.
+By 2000, Egon Zehnder was the largest executive search firm in Europe.

-From 2008 to 2014, Damien O’Brien was the chief executive officer.
-O'Brien then was chairman from 2010 to 2018.
-Jill Ader was his successor, and was elected as chairperson June 2018.
-Michael Ensser took over as chair in November 2022.
-Edilson Camara was CEO until October 31, 2024, and was succeeded by Francesco Buquicchio.